 Passive Index Funds Vs Actively Managed Fund: Pros And Cons

 Index funds 4323When you are investing in mutual funds, it is crucial to choose the right one.
 The choice of the fund can impact your returns in a significant way.
-Probably, you categorize the funds in 2 categories which are passive index funds and actively managed funds.
-If you are not clear about them, we will help you out today.
-We will discuss the pros and cons of both of these funds and also help you understand why index funds are better.
+Probably, you categorize the funds in 2 categories, which are passive index funds and actively managed funds.
+If you are unclear about them, we will help you today.
+We will discuss the pros and cons of both funds and help you understand why index funds are better.

 Passive Index Funds: